Career / Career Progression

 Published on September 15, 2017

 One of the most difficult annual chores for an IT manager is setting a budget and explaining to executives the importance of large upgrades.
-These large upgrades, such as new equipment or development costs, are often rejected quicker than it takes to define the budget, but it's often to the detriment of the organization as a whole.
+These large upgrades, such as new equipment or development costs, are often rejected quicker than it takes to define the budget, but it's often to the detriment of the organization.

-Spiceworks recently conducted a survey of 900 IT departments to find out just what they were building into their budgets.
-The results showed that IT organizations, on average, have the same budget for 2017 that they had in 2016, which indicates that upper-level management is not willing to spend much more than what is needed to keep the organization running.
+Spiceworks surveyed 900 IT departments to find out just what they were building into their budgets.
+The results showed that IT organizations, on average, have the same budget for 2017 as they had in 2016, which indicates that upper-level management is not willing to spend much more than what is needed to keep the organization running.

 It's management's job to explain the importance of high-cost equipment in order to include it in the annual budget.
-The only way you can get that budget is using old fashioned finance math.
+The only way you can get that budget is by using old-fashioned finance math.

 Performance vs. Costs

 If you can make your team more efficient with technology, then make that case with math.
-And note that performance issues impact more than just one employee, so this cost can add up to a huge sum of money.
+Note that performance issues impact more than just one employee so that this cost can add up to a huge sum.
 The wasted money is usually much more than what it would cost for the upgrade.
-This simple math will sell your upgraded hardware with little effort because most executives will see the huge savings from a performance boost.
+This simple math will sell your upgraded hardware with little effort because most executives will see huge savings from a performance boost.

 Once you use your finance math, CBT Nuggets trainer Jeremy Cioara can help you build a network plan.